What’s the lowdown?

 The progestogen-only pill is a little bit simpler than the combined pill.
 Here we’ve grouped the progestogen-only pills according to the type of progestogen it contains.

-Desogestrel is also less androgenic than levonorgestrel or norethisterone (see Desogestrel reviews here).
-Women may also experience different bleeding patterns if they switch between group 1 and group 2 or 3 pills.
-Whilst we’re not sure why this is, it is useful to know you could try switching to another group if your bleeding on one type of pills is problematic.
+Unscheduled and irregular bleeding is a common side effect of all types of mini pill.
+If you switch between groups of progestogen only pills you may experience different bleeding patterns.
+Whilst we’re not sure why this is, it is useful to know you could try switching to another group if the bleeding you’re experiencing on one type of pill is problematic.